afunnydev/tinysociety/content/articles/2019-05-10-tiny-house-builders-in-washington.md

 ## West Coast Homes

 The company was created in 2011 as a division of Faber Construction.
 They are oriented in building small parked models and fixed foundations tiny houses.
 They offer models, but they can customize a plan to fit your needs aswell.
+As you can see from the pictures, their models are well designed and stylish!

 **Location:** Lynden, Washington